 Accessibility & Audiovisual Media

-Captions display spoken dialogue as printed words on television screens, computer monitors, projection screens, caption boards and other visual displays.
-Captions are specifically designed for viewers with hearing loss to enable their full participation when viewing video or multimedia productions.
-They include information regarding on- and off-screen sound effects such as music or laughter.
-Captions also hold secondary benefits for people who are learning a foreign language, learning how to read, or watching TV in a noisy area, as well as those who understand best by processing visual information.
+Captions display spoken dialogue and indicate other sounds on visual displays, such as television monitors, computer screens and projected video.
+Captions are designed for people who are deaf or have hearing loss and enable full participation when viewing video or multimedia productions that have audio.
+Captions identify speakers on and off camera.
+Sound effects are typically indicated by text, such as "phone ringing" or "footsteps," and the use symbols to indicate sounds, such as music.
+Captions also hold secondary benefits for people who speak a foreign language, learning how to read, or watching a program in a noisy area, as well as those who understand best by processing visual information.

 What is the difference between open and closed captions?

 Open captions are displayed automatically and do not have to be selected by the user.
 They are technically a part of the program and "burned-in."
 They can never be turned off or hidden.

 Closed captions can be turned on and off and are not a permanent part of the program.

 What is the difference between captions and subtitles?

 Subtitles are used to translate dialogue into a different language.
 They are primarily intended for hearing audiences and do not indicate audio information important to understanding the program.

 Subtitles rarely identify speakers or nonverbal sounds such as music and sound effects.

 There are technical production differences between captions and subtitles.
 If subtitles are intended to be used by viewers who are deaf or have hearing loss, they should incorporate captioning principles.